Ray-tju/MFIRRN/README.md

 ```
 Final, adopt our model in baseline code.
 ```
-Copy our model to baseline
+Copy our model 'model/Mfirrn' to  baseline
-Replace train.py with our train.py
+Replace train.py in the baseline with our train.py
 ```

 ## Generation